iamVP7/mozwebext_book/manuscript/Motivational_tab.md

 Make sure to visit Mozilla Developer Network (MDN) [1] to learn more about the above API.

-So try out this API in your get started program.
+So try out this API in your get started a program.
 Your task is simple you have to load beautiful images whenever a user opens a new tab.
-We have already done opening Beautiful Quotes, instead of words you make it as image.
+We have already done opening Beautiful Quotes, instead of words you make it an image.
 Remembers visuals have more power compared to basic text words.

-Optional: It will be great if you can share your code or blog about this learning in twitter.
-Our Mozilla Webextension twitter handle is (@MozWebExt) and make sure you use hashtag #WebExtLearn when you are tweeting about this learning.
+Optional: It will be great if you can share your code or blog about this learning on twitter.
+Our Mozilla Web extension twitter handle is (@MozWebExt) and make sure you use hashtag #WebExtLearn when you are tweeting about this learning.

 ## References